compulim/autohotkey-boss-fs-1-wl/README.md

 - Left pedal is `CC 80`
 - Middle pedal is `CC 81`
 - Right pedal is `CC 82`
-- The device has MIDI device ID of `0` in Windows

 ### Task switching